ryanfitzer/Example-RequireJS-jQuery-Project/readme.md

 ### Requirements

   - Install [Node][node] (which includes [npm][npm])
-  - Install the project's dependencies by executing `npm install` in the project's root directory
+  - Install the project's dependencies by executing `npm install` from the project's root directory

 ### Instructions ###